codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_security.rst

 Documentations
 ==============

-- `Security Class Documentation Codeigniter 3.X <http://codeigniter.com/userguide3/libraries/security.html>`_
+- `Security Class Documentation CodeIgniter 3.X <http://codeigniter.com/userguide3/libraries/security.html>`_
-- :doc:`Security Documentation Codeigniter 4.X </libraries/security>`
+- :doc:`Security Documentation CodeIgniter 4.X </libraries/security>`

 .. note::
     If you use the :doc:`form helper </helpers/form_helper>` and enable the CSRF filter globally, then ``form_open()`` will automatically insert a hidden CSRF field in your forms.
 So you do not have to upgrade this by yourself.